I am looking for my next challenge. Check out my CV and Get in Touch

 Initial scamps with a small amount of ‘work-up’ was enough, at this stage , to give the client a suggested visual direction.
 Involvement at this stage is paramount – dont try, actually involve them in the development process.
 In my experience this is a by far a more successful approach than designing in a vacuum and then performing the big reveal.

-3. Work it, work it!
+3. Work it!
 Bring that brand alive with a Kit-of-Parts

 Realising the brand is something branding designing do for living.
 But not everyone is a branding designer, or even has that creative eye – this is where the skill set you have developed over the years comes into play – by bring the brand alive.
 Here, I again limited it to three visual directions for chosen favourite from the Discovery Phase.